- Guides, porters and cooks

 - One emergency cylinder is always provided on each and every Kilimanjaro trek in case of any emergenices.
 All guides are trained on how to use and operate this equipment.

 - At least one high quality (European medical grade) pulse oximeter; specifically designed for high altitude sports, is available with your head guide.

 - Regular monitoring of your symptoms, blood oxygen and heart rate will be done (twice daily health check or more as required).
 This information is recorded daily on individual summary sheets with a scoring system designed to predict which level of AMS you have.

 - A first aid kit is included in every trek for minor injuries and accidents.

-- Mobile phones available for guides to contact our base of operations or evacuation services directly (such as the KSAR helicopter evacuation service)
+- Mobile phones available for guides to contact our base of operations or evacuation services directly.

-- A simple formula of 'can you walk down before we need to evacuate you down' helps us avoid major problems or requiring helicopter / stretcher / vehicle evacuation (which all can sometimes be unavailalbe or unreliable).
+- A simple formula of 'can you walk down before we need to evacuate you down' helps us avoid major problems or requiring stretcher / vehicle evacuations (which all can sometimes be unavailalbe or unreliable).

 - Our guides have taken 1000's onto Kilimanjaro and will offer honest feedback during your trek to ensure you make an informed decision on whether to continue or to descend early.

 The following are the primary evacuation methods available for your trek, in descending order for how our guides would consider during an emergency or medical evacuation.